biocore/mmvec/README.md

 **A** : This can be done by running `pip install tensorflow-gpu` in your environment.
 See details [here](https://www.tensorflow.org/install/gpu).

 At the moment, these capabilities are only available for the standalone CLI due to complications of installation.
+See the `--arm-the-gpu` option in the standalone interface.

 **Q** : Neural networks scare me - don't they overfit the crap out of your data?